 Research and Development Topics

-The research principally lies within three areas.
-The first province is the use of numerical methods for modelling physical fields (solving coupled problems, modelling nano-structures).The second field comprises research on special measurement methods for the acquisition and processing of time, image and spectroscopic signals using nuclear magnetic resonance (NMR) and nuclear quadrupole resonance (NQR) techniques.
-The third area is experimental and applied electrical and electronics engineering, focusing on the detection of short high-power electromagnetic pulses (on the order of up to 10 GW), fast repetitive and single-shot processes (in the ns region), methods for measuring extremely low air ion concentrations, and non-standard power sources (harvesters, resonant sources, photovoltaic applications).
-In all areas, the research is aimed at possible technical and technological applications.
-A description of the specific projects addressed can be found on this page.
+The research tracks are embodied in three main activities: first, using numerical methods to model physical fields (solving coupled problems and modeling nano-structures); second, investigating special measurement methods to acquire and process time, image, and spectroscopic signals via nuclear magnetic and nuclear quadrupole resonance (NMR, NQR); third, exploiting various methods in experimental and applied electrical engineering and electronics to detect short high-power electromagnetic pulses (up to 10 GW), monitor fast repeated and single-shot processes (in the ns region), explore techniques for measuring very low air ion concentrations, and develop non-standard power sources such as harvesters, resonant supplies, and photovoltaic devices).
+All of the research tasks have been designed to facilitate technical and technological applications.
+Specific projects are detailed under this link.